ppetit/cisco-challenge/README.rst

 this application is better used as a containerized application.
 Please follow the simplle installation steps below to build your application as a Docker image.
-Please note that he installation of Docker on your computer is not covered in this installation.
+Please note that the installation of Docker on your computer is not covered in this installation.

 Clone the repository in a directory on your computer